icloud-ecnu/ebrowser/README.md

 ## Setup,Compiling and Configuration

 The browser side of ebrowser framework is developed base on [The Chromium Projects](https://www.chromium.org).
 The project version is 56.

+### 1.External Dependencies

+Before using our framework, you should get the code of Chromium for Android first.
+The instructions of checking out, building,& running Chromium is [here](https://chromium.googlesource.com/chromium/src/+/master/docs/android_build_instructions.md).